 PHASE 1

-In order to develop and construct Phase 1 of the Proposed Project, the City of New York is providing approximately \$78.5 million in funding to the Trust.
-This funding is a discretionary action subject to CEQR.
+In order to develop and construct Phase 1 of the Proposed Project, the City of New York is providing approximately \$78.5 million in funding to The Trust.
+This The funding approval is a discretionary action subject to CEOR.